oldvalley49/Multi-omics_Data_Integration/README.md

 The PBMC dataset used in this project can be downloaded directly from the [10X genomics website](https://www.10xgenomics.com/datasets/pbmc-from-a-healthy-donor-granulocytes-removed-through-cell-sorting-10-k-1-standard-1-0-0).
 The GTF file used to integrate in scGLUE for this data can also be downloaded from the [10X genomics website](https://www.10xgenomics.com/support/software/cell-ranger/latest/tutorials/cr-tutorial-mr)

 The Pancreas dataset used in this project can be downloaded from the [ENCODE project website](https://www.encodeproject.org/) with accession: ENCSR033MDU, ENCSR158DQA, ENCSR233SQG, and ENCSR316WAS.
-The GTF fiile used was downloaded from [GENCODE(GCh38.p12)](https://www.gencodegenes.org/human/release_29.html)
+The GTF file used was downloaded from [GENCODE(GCh38.p12)](https://www.gencodegenes.org/human/release_29.html)

 Finally, the bulk RNA-seq and DNase-seq data analyzed was downloaded from the ENCODE project website as well accessions listed in `accession.txt`

 ### Pre-processing

-All data was initially stored as a Seurat object and filtered based on QC metrics as shown below
+All data was initially stored as a Seurat object and filtered based on QC metrics as shown below:
 ```
 QC <- function(seurat.obj){
   seurat.obj <- subset(